ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The payoff, though, is not insubstantial, as it's possible to create very high test coverage and very high confidence in functionality of user-facing

-flows with e2e test suites. ere are several companies, including testim.
+flows with e2e test suites.
+There are several companies, including testim.

 io and rainforestqa.com, that are exploring using AI and ML to solve this problem. ese solutions deploy fuzzy visual testing instead of relying on the presence or absence of CSS selectors, for example, to try and improve test reliability.
 Hopefully by the time you read this, the state of the art will have advanced a bit further, and the value proposition of end-to-end tests will be even stronger than at the time of this writing.

 VISUAL REGRESSION TESTING

-Visual regression testing is a relatively new paradigm that aims to detect defects in user-facing applications by performing deltas on rendered visuals. ere are frameworks that do that at various levels of granularity, ranging from capturing screenshots of entire pages to rendering individual components, and producing deltas to detect defects.
+Visual regression testing is a relatively new paradigm that aims to detect defects in user-facing applications by performing deltas on rendered visuals.
+There are frameworks that do that at various levels of granularity, ranging from capturing screenshots of entire pages to rendering individual components, and producing deltas to detect defects.
 The obvious drawback is that every intentional change to any visual tested component will require a change to a test.

 Fortunately, these test frameworks often make it simple and painless